-One difference lies in the fact that at Oxford there are 9 papers that have to be taken at the end of the third year whereas at Cambridge, there are exams at the end of every year.
-In terms of the curriculum at Oxford, of the 9 papers which are eventually taken, 7 of these are compulsory modules and students have a choice of choosing 2 other modules.
+A key difference lies between the schools in the fact that at Oxford there are 9 papers that have to be taken at the end of the third year, whereas at Cambridge there are exams at the end of every year.
+In terms of the curriculum at Oxford, of the 9 papers which are eventually taken, 7 of these are compulsory modules and students choose the other 2 modules.
 At Cambridge, there is a slightly greater proportion of modules which students can select throughout their degree.

-Ultimately, it really depends on what type of study environment you feel comfortable with and one good way to know is to actually make a trip to the campus to have a look (virtual tours are also possible nowadays).
+Ultimately, it really depends on what type of study environment you feel comfortable with and one good way to know is to actually make a trip to the campus to have a look (virtual tours are also possible).

 - How to prepare

 The Cambridge Law Test (CLT) is an essay based examination which is compulsory for students applying to read law at Cambridge.

 The difference between the CLT and the LNAT is more a question of front loading versus back loading in terms of when they take place.